SMHG 2023 Host Band

 Stone Mountain Highland Games 2022 - Host Band

-Having recently entered its 50th year, The Atlanta Pipe Band continues to further the great tradition of Scottish music and culture through performance and education.
+Now in its 53rd year, The Atlanta Pipe Band continues to further the great tradition of Scottish music and culture through performance and education.

 The APB is the pioneering Scottish cultural organization in Atlanta that provided inspiration and leadership for other local Scottish organizations that followed.